 | Advanced 50K | $834 | $149 | $983 | approximately $786 |

 Run the math against your honest expectation of how long the account stays active.
 Most Alpha Futures traders subscribe for at least 3 months once they pass evaluation.
-If your plan is to test the firm for a single month, Zero 50K is the most cost-efficient entry.
-If you intend a year-plus relationship, Standard 50K is the cheapest path.
+If you intend a year-plus relationship, Premium 50K is the cheapest path at $79 per month.
+If you want instant funding without any evaluation, look at the Zero track instead, which starts at the 25K size rather than 50K.

 Which 50K plan fits which trader

-- Beginners testing Alpha Futures at lowest monthly cost
+- Beginners testing Alpha Futures at the lowest monthly cost ($79/month)

 Advanced 50K is best for:

-- Traders who want 90 percent split from day one without Standard's tiered ramp
+- Traders who want the tighter MLL paired with a 90 percent flat split from day one

-- Traders who value immediate 90 percent flat split
+- Traders who value an immediate 90 percent flat split

 MLL mechanics on 50K